 You will leave with a dressing pad on the wound, and some packing in your underwear.
 We recommend using over the counter pain killers such as paracetamol or ibuprofen, as the local anaesthetic will wear off after 4-6 hours.

-It is important to keep your bowels loose over the next week to avoid any straining, we will provide a prescription for laxatives.
-We recommend avoiding strenuous activity for a few days, most patients will fully recover and return to normal activities within one to two weeks.
+It is important to keep your bowels loose over the next week to avoid any straining, we can provide a prescription for laxatives.
+We recommend avoiding strenuous activity for a few days.

 We remain available for any advice or follow-up which is required: all patients leave with our emergency contact details, including an out of hours emergency phone line.